ga4gh-discovery/ga4gh-service-info/README.md

 ### Can I use this specification with my custom, non-GA4GH APIs?

 Definitely!
-Just specify a custom service type as per description of the `type` field.
+Just specify a custom group and artifact as per description of the `type` object.

 ## Contributors